 Yuan et al. (2016) performed migration tests in water, ethanol solutions, and oil on a molded fiber bowl collected in China.
-Migration efficiencies into water ranged from 0.005 percent for PFDoA to 18.3 percent for PFBA; i.e., the shorter-chain PFASs tend to migrate more readily.
+Migration efficiencies into water ranged from 0.005% for PFDoA to 18.3% for PFBA; i.e., the shorter-chain PFASs tend to migrate more readily.
 Migration efficiencies significantly increased in ethanol.
 No PFCAs were detected above method quantitation limits in 10 mL oil.
 Similarly, the study authors were able to quantify all FTOHs measured, except for 18:2 FTOH, in 10 mL of food simulants, with amounts ranging from 0.01 to 370 ng.
-Migration efficiencies for FTOHs also increased with decreasing chain length (from 0.004 percent for 16:2 FTOH to 0.24 percent for 6:2 FTOH) and increased with ethanol content.
+Migration efficiencies for FTOHs also increased with decreasing chain length (from 0.004% for 16:2 FTOH to 0.24% for 6:2 FTOH) and increased with ethanol content.

-Note that most of the available studies (including most of those reviewed by Trier et al. 2018) were done on older formulations of PFASs used in food packaging, and many describe the migration potential of PFOA and PFOS, and other longer-chain PFASs.
-For instance, EFSA (2018) found that transfer from food-contact materials used in food processing and packaging is one of the two main ways PFOS and PFOA get into food (the other being bioaccumulation in aquatic and terrestrial food chains).
+The best source of information regarding currently used formulations are the FCN documents submitted to FDA, which list numerous PFASs that are expected to migrate out of packaging into food from formulations currently authorized for use in the U.S. (Nelter 2018; FDA 2020a).
+Most of the available studies in the scientific literature, including most of those reviewed by the Nordic Council of Ministers (2018), were done on older formulations of PFASs used in food packaging, and many describe the migration potential of PFOA and PFOS, and other longer-chain PFASs.
+For instance, EFSA (2018) found that transfer from food contact materials used in food processing and packaging is one of the two main ways PFOS and PFOA get into food (the other being bioaccumulation in aquatic and terrestrial food chains).
 However, longer-chain PFASs and their precursors have been phased out for use and are not authorized by FDA anymore.
 As the longer-chain formulations have been phased out and replaced by the shorter-chain formulations, the differences in migration and toxicity remain to be fully evaluated.

-As noted above, shorter-chain PFASs tend to be more mobile and migrate out of food packaging materials more readily than the longer chains (Nordic Council of Ministers 2017).
+As noted above, shorter-chain PFASs tend to be more mobile and migrate out of food packaging materials more readily than the longer chains (Nordic Council of Ministers 2018).
 Their biopersistence and toxicity differ from those of the longer-chain compounds (Rice 2015).
-However, some newer studies indicate that the intermediate degradation products of the PFAS impurities present in FDA-approved shorter-chain PFAS formulations currently used in food packaging are biopersistent and more toxic than previously thought (Kabadi et al. 2018; Kabadi et al. 2020; Rice et al. 2020).
+However, some newer studies indicate that the intermediate degradation products of the PFAS impurities present in FDA-authorized shorter-chain PFAS formulations currently used in food packaging are biopersistent and more toxic than previously thought (Kabadi et al. 2018; Kabadi et al. 2020; Rice et al. 2020).